 It’s also important for you to follow all safety precautions for deadlifts when lifting.
 Following these precautions is important whether you’re doing sumo or conventional deadlifts.

-One final note is to test whichever deadlift you choose for no less than six months, before testing the other.
+One final note is to test whichever method you choose for no less than six months, before testing the other.
 This is the only way to determine which you should stick with from now on.
-This concludes our blog on sumo vs deadlift and the differences of each.
-The one you choose is entirely up to you and what your body can handle.
 Happy lifting, everyone!